almogboaron/ProgrammingProject/Missions.md

 # ProgrammingProject FinalEx :
-Missons Until 12.8 :
+Missons Until 19.8 :
   ---------------
-- [ ] Main for C
+- [x] Main for C.
-- [ ] Jacobi
+- [ ] Jacobi.
-- [ ] Python C Api
+- [x] Python C Api.
-- [ ] Check Errors in Ex2 and Correct Tham. - Found a rounding effect at pp_kmeans.py changed to format .4
+- [ ] Check Errors in Ex2 and Correct Tham. - Found a rounding effect at pp_kmeans.py changed to format .4.
-- [ ] Teseters for all functions
+- [ ] Teseters for all functions.
+- [ ] Full Run.